 Research programs and initiatives in Kenya

 One of the unique aspects of the Allen School is its ability to extend research work and apply its findings across the world.
-Our team members work with local communities in Kenya and assist them with a variety of animal health related challenges.
+Our team members work with local communities in Kenya and assist them with a variety of human and animal health related challenges.
 Our team is most known for its work in rabies elimination, antimicrobial resistance, and global disease surveillance.

 Population-Based Animal Syndromic Surveillance Project (PBASS)

 People who own livestock are better able to feed their families, send their children to school and provide for their medical needs.